 Small Therapy Group for Family Caregivers

-Therapy Group for Family Caregivers is a 1.5 hours per week education and resource group for the family caregiver who needs more than support.
+Therapy Group for Family Caregivers is offered periodically as a 1.5 hours per week education and resource group for the family caregiver who needs more than support.
 The group creates a safe place where caregivers can talk honestly about their struggles with other family caregivers who truly understand, encourage each other, share resources, and stamp out loneliness.
 Using a combination of lecture and group discussion, we focus on the following topics:

 - Caregiver Health, Stress, and Burnout